-- Detox Centers: Individuals working towards recovery from substance and alcohol abuse require detoxification to remove the substances that are still within their system.
-Detox centers help to reduce the effects of withdrawal by implementing a suitable treatment protocol as well as round the clock monitoring by qualified professionals.
+- Detox centers: Individuals working towards recovery from substance and alcohol abuse require detoxification (detox) to remove the substances that are still within their systems.
+Detox centers help to reduce the effects of withdrawal by implementing suitable treatment protocols as well as round-the-clock monitoring by qualified professionals.

-- Holistic Drug Rehabilitation: Seeks to address the mind, body and spirit in order to ensure better outcomes for people who have not been adequately served by traditional programs such as AA and NA.
-While traditional programs have been useful in treating addictions, there are many people who feel these programs have not been effective for them and therefore require a different approach.
+- Holistic drug rehabilitation: These treatments seek to address the mind, body, and spirit to ensure better outcomes for people who have not been adequately served by traditional programs such as AA and NA.
+While some people find such traditional programs useful in treating addictions, there are many people who feel these programs have not been effective and therefore may require different approaches.

-- SMART Recovery: Is based on a modern approach that equips addicts with tools that they can use to make independent decisions about their recovery.
-It involves meetings both in person and online that may prove to be convenient for college students seeking rehabilitation.
+- SMART Recovery: This program is based on a modern approach that equips people with tools that they can use to make independent decisions about their recoveries.
+It involves meetings both in person and online that may be convenient for college students seeking rehabilitation.

-- Dual Diagnosis: This form of therapy is considered to be an integral part of any rehabilitation program as it addresses both the substance abuse problem and any underlying mental health issue.
+- Dual diagnosis treatment: This form of treatment may be an integral part of any rehabilitation program as it addresses both substance use disorder problems and any underlying mental health issues.

 Getting Back on Track Academically

-After addiction treatment, you need to take certain steps to get back on track academically:
+After addiction treatment, you can take certain steps to get back on track academically:

-- Define Your Goals: Before rehabilitation, alcohol and drug addiction may have taken over your life to the extent that you lost track of your goals.
-As you start a new chapter, take time to redefine your academic goals.
-This can help you get a better sense of what you need to prioritize so as that you can stay away from the drugs that had taken over your life.
+- Define your goals: Before rehabilitation, alcohol and drug addiction may have dominated your life and made you lose track of your goals.
+As you start a new chapter in your life, take time to redefine your academic goals.
+This can help you obtain a better sense of what you need to prioritize so you can avoid the drugs that once took over your life.

-- Find Positive Influence: You will be better off if you cut off the negative influences in your social circle that propelled you into addiction.
-Find new friends who share your dreams and similar goals to prevent you from losing focus as you work on your academics.
+- Find positive influences: You may have a healthier recovery if you eliminate the negative influences in your social circle that propelled you toward addiction.
+Find new friends who share your dreams and goals to prevent you from losing focus on your healing and your academics.

-- Take Care of Your Body and Mind: Exercise, good nutrition, and adopting a positive outlook on life will reduce chances of distress.
-You also need to ensure you get a good night sleep to keep both your mind and body healthy.
+- Take care of your body and mind: Exercise, good nutrition, and adopting a positive outlook on life may reduce distress and stress.
+You also need to ensure you that you obtain a good night’s sleep to keep both your mind and body healthy.

-- Relapse: It is important to understand that relapses are not uncommon and rehabilitation is a continuous process.
-Relapses can cause feelings of shame and regret which intensify distress.
-The most important thing is to ensure you get back on track after your relapse.
+- Relapse: It is important to understand that relapses are common and rehabilitation is a continuous process.
+Relapses can cause feelings of shame and regret that intensify distress and lead to renewed substance use disorder.
+The most important thing is to take steps to get back on track after your relapse.